 Regular activity has been known to lower risk for early death, coronary heart disease, stroke, high blood pressure, high cholesterol, Type 2 diabetes and colon and breast cancer.
 It helps with weight loss, muscular strength, prevention of falls, reduced depression and better brain function.

 For substantial health benefits, adults need at least 150 minutes a week of moderately-intense aerobic activity or 75 minutes a week of vigorously-intense aerobic activity.

 Part of staying healthy is keeping up-to-date with recommended vaccines.
 Most recently, the COVID-19 vaccine is recommended to help protect you from getting sick or severely ill with COVID-19.
 It may also reduce your chances of spreading infection to people around you.

 “Getting vaccinated and following CDC recommendations on wearing masks and social distancing are the best ways to protect yourself,” Dr. Brahmbhatt said.
-“Outdoor visits and activities are safer than indoor activities, and fully vaccinated people can participate in some indoor events safely without much risk.”

 Dr. Brahmbhatt recommends scheduling a COVID-19 vaccine appointment if you have not yet been vaccinated.